HSF/hsf.github.io/_gsocproposals/2019/proposal_ACTStrackML.md

 exposed : some pure
 combinatorial using trajectory following, some assisted with Machine Learning, some with unsupervised clustering.
 Given that this was a competition, the ultimate algorithm is most likely a combination of good ideas (some being very original) used by different competitors.
-ACTS is the C++ tracking tool suite which has been used to simulate the TrackML dataset.
+Acts is the C++ tracking tool suite which has been used to simulate the TrackML dataset.
 This versatile framework also allows reconstruction algorithms to be run.
-The goal of this project is to examine a number of TrackML submitted algorithms, to port the most promising ones (two or three) to ACTS and to build an optimal one using ideas exposed in the two phases of the challenge.
+The goal of this project is to examine a number of TrackML submitted algorithms, to port the most promising ones (two or three) to Acts and to build an optimal one using ideas exposed in the two phases of the challenge.

 ## Task ideas
  * Run some of the algorithms as submitted by the participants.
  * Evaluate the algorithms in terms of quality, speed, uniqueness, difficulty of the implementation
- * Implement in ACTS the data flow which will allow the evaluation (both in term of accuracy and in speed) the performance of the implemented algorithms
+ * Implement in Acts the data flow which will allow the evaluation (both in term of accuracy and in speed) the performance of the implemented algorithms
  * Implement one of the simplest algorithm submitted (clustering based)
  * Implement the more complex ones
  * Implement blending of algorithms

 ## Expected results
-A suite of efficient tracking reconstruction algorithms implemented in ACTS framework
+A suite of efficient tracking reconstruction algorithms implemented in Acts framework

 ## Requirements
 Experienced with C++ and python